Need help planning your finances? Want to know what scholarships, loans, and bursaries are available?

 Financial aid advisors

-If you still have questions, CapU’s Financial Aid & Awards advisors can help.
+If you still have questions, CapU's Financial Aid & Awards advisors can help.
 We offer workshops each term on topics like money management, understanding student loans and how to apply for awards.
-We also offer appointments or short drop-in sessions where you can meet with a financial aid advisor to discuss specific questions and issues.
-Contact our office (see below) for more information.
+We also offer appointments where you can connect with a financial aid advisor to discuss specific questions and issues.
+You may also send your questions by email at email@example.com.